✦ Listing is for a digital download workbook to be printed at home. No physical product will be delivered.

 So if you sign up to get my free stock photos and some of my templates, I’m going to assume you’re a decent person and will stick around for a while to see what I have to say in the future and what I’m all about.
 Hopefully you’re not one of those email list subscribers who immediately unsubscribes like an asshole after you get something huge (like I offer) for free.
 Don’t be like that.
 Stick around.
 I may just surprise you.

-Your name and email address are stored securely in Mailchimp.
+Your name and email address are stored securely in Flodesk.
 I don’t ask for much.
 Just some email lovin’.
 If you open an email, I’ll know about it if I choose to spend time looking at the reports.
 If you don’t open my emails I’ll know that, too.
-Mailchimp keeps track of these things for me so I can be BETTER at delivering relevant content to YOU.
+Flodesk keeps track of these things for me so I can be BETTER at delivering relevant content to YOU.
 Because that’s who I’m here to serve – YOU.

 YOU HAVE THE RIGHT TO BE DELETED.
 ANYTHING YOU CLICK MAY BE HELD AGAINST YOU.
 JUST KIDDING.